google/uncertainty-baselines/README.md

     ```

     It is equivalent up to a constant to the KL divergence from the true data distribution to the model, therefore capturing the overall goodness of fit to the true distribution ([Murphy, 2012](https://www.cs.ubc.ca/~murphyk/MLbook/)).
 It can also be intepreted as the amount of bits (nats) to explain the data ([Grunwald, 2004](https://arxiv.org/abs/math/0406077)).
 5. __Train/Test Runtime.__ Training runtime is the total wall-clock time to train the model, including any intermediate test set evaluations.
-Test runtime is the total wall-clock make and evaluate predictions on the test set.
+Wall-clock Test Runtime refers to the wall time of testing a batch of inputs.
+Compute Test Runtime refers to the time it takes to run a forward pass on the GPU/TPU i.e. the duration for which the device is not idle.
+Compute Test Runtime is lower than Wall-clock Test Runtime becuase it does not include the time it takes to schedule the job on the GPU/TPU and fetch the data.

 ### Viewing metrics